Healthcare Insurance and Medicare in Australia for PR Holders and Immigrants

 Ancillary Covers

-The Ancillary health cover works in a way that it covers the services that Medicare does not offer.
-For example dental, optical, podiatry, physiotherapy, chiropractic, osteopathy, etc.
+The Ancillary health cover works in a way that it covers the services that Medicare does not offer—for example, dental, optical, podiatry, physiotherapy, chiropractic, osteopathy, etc.

-There are complementary services available for these private health insurance schemes and they are so good that they immediately attract Australians.
+There are complementary services available for these private health insurance schemes, and they are so good that they immediately attract Australians.

 Hospital Covers